Muhammad Sawalha

-Mohammad Kathem Rashid Maruf Sawalha (born 1961), also known by the name Abu Obada, is a political activist.
-He is the president of the British Muslim Initiative (BMI) and currently resides in London, to which he fled from the West Bank in 1990, to escape the Israeli regime that was targeting those resisting its occupation.

-Before emigrating to the UK, Sawalha was Hamas’s West Bank military chief.
-In addition, he is accused of supervising the allocation and supply of large amounts of money to Hamas operatives, an allegation that led to his being named in a 2004 U.S. indictment against Hamas operative Muhammad Salah.
+Mohammad Kathem Rashid Maruf Sawalha (born 21 July 1961), also known by the name Abu Obada, is a former leader of Hamas in the West Bank.
+He is the president of British Muslim Initiative (BMI) and currently resides in London.
+He is accused of supervising the allocation and supply of large amounts of money to Hamas operatives, an allegation that led to his being named in a 2004 U.S. indictment against Hamas operative Muhammad Salah.

 In addition to his work with Hamas and BMI, Sawalha is a frequent guest on the Al-Hiwar television station, and is affiliated with numerous Palestinian and Islamic charities.
-He has had a hand in organizing several of the flotillas and land convoys attempting to reach the Gaza Strip, through which he has transferred financial aid to help the besieged Palestinian people.
-Sawalha helped found the Muslim Association of Britain and was also requested by the London's Metropolitan Police to become a trustee of the Finsbury Park Mosque.
-In addition, he signed the 2009 Istanbul Declaration, which reaffirms resistance as a valid means to oppose Israeli state terrorism, illegal occupation and war crimes against the civilian Palestinian population.
+He has had a hand in organizing several of the flotillas and land convoys attempting to reach the Gaza Strip, through which he has transferred financial aid.
+Sawalha helped found the Muslim Association of Britain.

-Early life and education

-Sawalha was born in Tubas, West Bank, in 1961.
-Sawalha studied religion at Amman University beginning in 1980.

-Early activities in the West Bank

-In 1988, after studying at Amman University, Sawalha returned to the West Bank, where he lived in Al-Bireh until 1990.
-He taught at a religious school in Al-Ram and later at the Islamic college (Kuliyat al-Da’wah) in Jerusalem and in Beit Hanina.

-Sawalha was a senior Hamas activist in the West Bank, and helped establish Hamas' West Bank headquarters in 1989-90.
-He also instructed regional Hamas commanders to set up resistance networks, establishing links between local operatives who had not yet been detained and operatives in the United States.
-After the discovery of the resistance infrastructure in the West Bank, Israeli occupation forces targeted him.
-In October 1990 he managed to escape to Jordan and from there moved on to Britain.
-He continues to carry out anti-Israeli-occupation activities from there.